 No. 5 Project

 The No.5 Project is an emergency accommodation night shelter with beds available for 14 men and 2 women.
 Residents must be 18 years old or over and eligible for Housing Benefit.
 Residents are also required to make a contribution of approximately £7.00 per week.
 This includes breakfast and an evening meal, hot and cold drinks, access to communal facilities, and assistance with securing long-term accommodation.
-Admission is by direct access only, clients must present themselves in person at the No.5 Project and bed allocation is on a first come, first served basis.
+All admission is through the HOST service (Homeless Outreach Support Team) on 01483 303646.
+We STRONGLY suggest you DO NOT turn up at the door without calling first.

 3-5 York Road, Guildford, Surrey

 Vaughan House provides accommodation for 18-65 year olds and has 47 beds.
 The beds are divided into flats - one flat is specifically for women while the others are open to men and women.
 The accommodation is offered on a short term basis, clients will be re-housed in move-on accommodation after an agreed amount of time and will be assisted in being resettled.
 Entry into Vaughan House is by referral but self-referral is accepted.
 Where clients are eligible, Housing Benefit pays the majority of the costs, however clients must make a contribution of approx. £19.48 per week.
 This includes all food and utilities.
 Vaughan House is open to receive telephone calls or visitors from 9am-5pm.

 Tel: 01483 504704

 Cyrenians Hostel (Stonham Housing)

 Cyrenians offers short term supported housing for men aged 18-65.
 They have 14 beds which are accessible by referral Guildford Borough Council.
 Provided that the client is eligible, the placements are funded by Housing Benefit with the client paying a contribution of £8 per week.
 They will receive telephone enquiries between 9am - 6pm.

 18 Walnut Tree Close, Guildford, Surrey